kuma35/thinking-forth-jp/sphinx/epilog.rst

 an understanding and an educational framework for other languages and operating system concepts.

-is owner of Nautilus Systems in Santa Cruz, California, which markets the Nautilus Cross-compiler.
+Jerry Boutelle is owner of Nautilus Systems in Santa Cruz, California, which markets the Nautilus Cross-compiler.

 Forth has changed my thinking in many ways.
 Since learning Forth I’ve coded in other languages, including assembler, BASIC and FORTRAN.
 I’ve